Workshop Details

 Cancellation Policy: Once a credit card has been charged, cancelled registrations will be subject to a cancellation fee.
 Registration fees will be automatically processed once registration is complete.
 A $25 cancellation fee will be retained from a registration refund.
 Lodging fee payments will be processed 60 days prior to arrival, and a $100 cancellation fee will apply if cancellations occur after a lodging fee payment is completed.
 Telluride Science can only guarantee a refund for the remaining lodging fees if requested prior to the cancellation deadline that is specific to each lodging provider.
 Telluride Science recommends that participants purchase travel insurance to protect against unforeseen, last-minute travel plan changes.

-Spatio-Temporal Dynamics of Excitons: Bridging the Gap Between Quantum Mechanics and Applications Registered Meeting Participants:
+Spatio-Temporal Dynamics of Excitons: Bridging the Gap Between Quantum Mechanics and Applications (In-Person Participation) Registered Meeting Participants:

 Participant Organization